dventimihasura/hasura-projects/leaderboard-1/README.md

    Performance-vs-accuracy is a common trade-off in systems of any kind.
 3. Suitable indexes were placed on the necessary tables and views.
+4. The GraphQL version of the query to "Find accounts with a range of ranks" is cumbersome because the Hasura GraphQL API does not support `between` predicates in filters.

 <!--  LocalWords:  TotalOrder leaderboard POC DESC tablesample
  -->